herguad/data_analysis/README.md

 #### Visualize the results in a scatter plot to show whether duration and release year for these genres are correlated.
 - Create a fig with appropriate style, size, edges, etc.
 - Plot duration vs release year.
 Scatterplot is good to see possible correlations overall.
+- Set titles and labels to the plot and show it.

 ### What is the distribution of added movies per genre?
 What are the top genres for movies added in the library?
 - Select and clean the data.